olliephillips/octogon/README.md

   -hp	string	Remote Hostname and Port to connect on (default "octopi.local:22") -ip	string	Remote IP address and Port to connect on -p	string	Password, required
   -r	string	Remote folder to send files to.
+Default is none.
+Must exist.
-Default is none -u	string	User account to connect with (default "pi")
+  -u	string	User account to connect with (default "pi")

 ```